00rders/certifications/README.md

 - Serve as a quick personal reference during review or job interviews.
 - Track and reflect on my learning progression.

----

 > 🚨 This material is independently created and **not affiliated with or endorsed by CompTIA**.
 All notes are for **personal study and certification prep only** and do not represent official CompTIA content.
+---

+### ⚠️ AI Usage Disclaimer

+All notes in this repository are manually revised and logged by me.
+I use AI tools like ChatGPT to assist with **clarity, formatting, and knowledge reinforcement**, but every concept here reflects my own understanding.

+This repo is a record of my **hands-on learning**, not AI-generated shortcuts.
+Transparency and integrity are core to how I study — and how I plan to work in the security industry.